emu-russia/mappers/Famicom/UPD775X_Speech/ROM2QuestionQuestionMark.md

 Principle of operation:
 - During Precharge all rows are "recharged".
-- During the value issuing - the row that is selected is connected to GND, so that the group of Word-transistors turns into 18-NAND.
+- During the value issuing - the row that is selected is connected to GND, so that the group of Word-transistors turns into large NAND.
-- The value bit of the row goes to the collecting 3-NAND.
+- The bit value of the row goes to the collecting 3-NAND.
 If the word bit value is `0`, then the 3-NAND outputs a value of `1`.
 If the word bit value is `1`, then 3-NAND outputs a value of `0`.
 Those rows which do not participate return `1` due to the Precharge.
 This is to make 3-NAND work with a value of `1`, for the row that is participating.

+3-NAND is connected to the CMOS latch (the value is stored as capacity on the inverter gate, marked with a green area).
+From the latch the value goes to another inverter for the complement circuit, which is further down.

 ## Column Decoder